 - Fill out details in the pop-up screen that appears

 - Click on Create task

 You can create new Asana tasks anywhere in Teams.
 You can use the create task command with the Asana bot, the option from the composer, or within any message in a conversation.
 You can assign it to a teammate, set a due date, and add it to an Asana project.

 How to add a message to a task

 To add a message to a task:

-- Under the 3 dot icon options click on More actions and choose Add message to task
+- Under the three dot icon options, click on More actions and choose Add message to task

-- Via a pop up window you can search and choose an existing Asana task for the message to be added to
+- Via a pop-up window, you can search and select an existing Asana task for the message to be added to

 You can then add this message to a task as a comment.